Welcome to fixedpoint

 - Hacker Society is a computing interest group at CWRU.
 We hold weekly tech talks - sign up form to give a talk is here - on a variety of topics.

-- Hacker Society also encompasses our ACM chapter, which can be found here.
+- Hacker Society also encompasses our ACM chapter.
+You can find them here.

 - We also organize a conference - LinkState - in the fall semester, and a hackathon - HackCWRU - in the spring semester.

 - Some of our other members also maintain their own blogs.
 I highly recommend checking them out.
 You can find a list of all our blogs on our wiki.